 Established in honor of Professor Virginia Fiske, who was a member of the biology department for many years, to recognize and encourage those outstanding students who have shown a genuine interest in biology and who will be continuing their study of science or teaching in biology.

-The Isabelle Eastman Fiske Performance Prize for Acting
+The Isabelle Eastman Fisk Performance Prize for Acting

-Established in 1924 by Otis H. Fiske in honor of his daughter, Class of 1923.
+Established in 1924 by Otis H. Fisk in honor of his daughter, Class of 1923.

 The Phyllis J. Fleming Prize for Distinction in Physics

 Established to honor Professor Phyllis Fleming and recognize her commitment to Wellesley College and her generosity in giving so much of her time, interest, and energy, and awarded by the physics department to a student in recognition of outstanding achievement.

 The Jacqueline Loewe Fowler ’47 Prize in Public Speaking

 Created in 2015 to honor Mrs. Fowler’s support of public speaking at Wellesley.
 Awarded to the winner(s) of the Ruhlman Conference’s contest in public speaking.